New Army Rule Expands Sikh Equal Employment Opportunity

 The Sikh Coalition filed a lawsuit on December 27, 2016 in the U.S. District Court for the Middle District of Tennessee on behalf of Dr. Jaswinder Pal Singh.
 The suit alleges that Dr. Singh, an observant Sikh physician and father who keeps a religiously mandated turban and beard, was denied a neurology job after the employer and recruiter inquired into his religious appearance.

-The suit further alleges that as part of the 2014 hiring process, the employer, Premier Medical Group, P.C., and its recruiter, Arthur Marshall, Inc., expressed interest and concern about the way Dr. Singh looked.
+The suit further alleges that as part of the 2014 hiring process, the Tennessee-based medical group and its recruiter expressed interest and concern about the way Dr. Singh looked.
 Although in phone interviews the recruiter praised Dr. Singh’s credentials, he was abruptly denied further interviews after he submitted photographs of himself, along with additional information on Sikhs and Sikhism.
 Click here to learn more.

 NYPD Announces Major Turban, Beard Policy Update